haryphamdev/facebook-messenger-restaurant-chat-bot/README.md

 ### New update:
 - Mark converstion is read.
 - Turn on/off typing
-- Handle the sentences with meaning "greetings", "thanks" and bye (support English, Spanish, Gemarny and France).
+- Handle the sentences with meaning "greetings", "thanks" and bye (support English, Spanish, Germany and France).
 Eg: test the bot with these sentences: What's up or Hola or Hallo or Bonjour.

 ### How to setup this bot for your own Facebook Page without any cost ?